bdlow/sbms0/README.md

 # SBMS0 Controller

-The SBMS0 undergoes periodic minor updates to the hardware, the following relates to the v02c version ca. early 2020.
+The SBMS0 undergoes periodic minor updates to the hardware, the following relates to the v02c version ca. late 2019 / early 2020 except where stated otherwise.
 The version number is printed on the rear of the SBMS0 module.

+A new minor revision, v03d, was introduced mid-2020.
+The main changes were a new "unified" 16-pin IO connector (green) and a 2x2 button layout.

 ## Connections